based on Reviews

 • Especially at higher doses, a distinction must be made between zinc, iron, copper, calcium,

-Chelating agents (z.B. α-lipoic acid) Interval of approximately 2 hours and possibly distribution over several doses recommended
+chelating agents (z.B. α-Lipoic acid) a An interval of approximately 2 hours and possibly divided into several doses. recommended

 Recommendation